mm0/timelapse/README.md

 Please note that by default the upload-handler λ-function is configured with 512MB RAM, but that might not be sufficient if you configure your cam to do multiple resizing, so you can easily increase it by editing https://github.com/hubsy-io/timelapse/blob/master/functions/upload-handler/function.json#L4 and redeploying the function.

-# Video
+# Timelapse video

-1 or more frames are added to the end of the video at a time.
+A timelapse video can be created on request by calling `timelapse_video-encoder` λ-function that either appends new images to an existing video or creates a new one.
+Video parameters are placed in the config file for the bucket / camera.

   ```
   {